netgen/local-development-setup/varnish/README.md

 sudo make install
 ```

+## 5 Start

-Once the process has finished, start the server in the foreground on the port
+Now start the server in the foreground on the port 8081, replacing the example
-8081, replacing the example path to VCL with correct one for the project:
+path to VCL with correct one for your project:

 ```console
 varnishd -f /path/to/configuration.vcl -a :8081 -s malloc,256M -F